 Arbitrator: Angeline sits as an arbitrator, having been appointed as sole arbitrator in LCIA, ICC, BVI IAC and ad hoc arbitrations and as presiding arbitrator in an LCIA case.
 She is appointed to the HKIAC list of arbitrators and the BVI IAC panel of arbitrators.

-Angeline accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Angeline is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Angeline is committed to protecting and respecting your privacy.
 In order to provide legal services to her clients, including advice and representation services, Angeline needs to collect and hold personal data.
 This includes her client’s personal data and the personal data of others who feature in the matter upon which she is instructed.
 To read Angeline’s privacy notice in full, please see here.